McBain resident deployed with Naval Reserves

 Hinton says he told recruiting officers in Cadillac back in 2004 that he wanted to learn a trade while fighting for his country.

-"The recruiter explained in great detail about the proud tradition of the United States Navy Seabees," Hinton explained.
-"So I joined as a Construction Electrician."
+“The recruiter explained in great detail about the proud tradition of the United States Navy Seabees,‘ Hinton said.
+“So I joined as a Construction Electrician.‘

-"Our usual mission includes humanitarian efforts, vertical construction, and horizontal construction.
-The majority of our jobs are electricians, utilitiesman, equipment operators, mechanics, engineering aids, builders, welders and various other ratings to support the battalion," Hinton explained.
+“Our usual mission includes humanitarian efforts, vertical construction, and horizontal construction.
+The majority of our jobs are electricians, utilitiesman, equipment operators, mechanics, engineering aids, builders, welders and various other ratings to support the battalion,‘ Hinton said.

 When he was active duty, Hinton was stationed in Naples, Italy and Gulfort, Mississippi and has been deployed to Afghanistan, Rota, Kuwait, and Peru.